-A somewhat recent book-length publication, Encyclopedia of the Crusades (Greenwood Press, 2003), looks at the classical crusades of the 11th through 13th centuries from the Abbasids to the Zangids.
+His now-out-of-date Encyclopedia of the Crusades (Greenwood Press, 2003), looks at the classical crusades of the 11th through 13th centuries from the Abbasids to the Zangids.
 His favorite entry is “Cannibalism.”
-Ask your local library to order a copy so that he can fund future trips abroad.
-The 2nd edition of his Contemporary Sources for the Fourth Crusade (Leiden: Brill, 2009) saw the light of day.
+Despite its age, ask your local library to order a copy so that he can fund future trips abroad.
+The 2nd edition of his weighty Contemporary Sources for the Fourth Crusade (Leiden: Brill) appeared in 2009.
 The question is: Do you really want to know that much about the early thirteenth-century sources for this crusade?
-Currently, the 7th edition of The Human Record: Sources of Global History, 2 vols.
-(Houghton Mifflin, 2008), is in press.
+In 2011, the 21-volume ABC-Clio World History Encyclopedia appeared, for which Andrea served as general editor and pinch-hitting author for numerous articles.
+Taking on this burden was an act of enormous hubris and sheer lunacy, but he did so with humility and clear-headedness.
+Currently, the 8th edition of The Human Record: Sources of Global History, 2 vols.
+(Cengage, 2016), is on bookstore shelves.
 This textbook, which he has coauthored with James H. Overfield since 1990, also subvents his travels.
 Shame on those world history instructors who do not adopt it.

-He continues to be an active member of quite a few learned societies and currently serves as President of the World History Association (2010-2011).
-Andrea asks that you visit the WHA’s website www.thewha.org to learn more about this worthy association and to discover where and when the WHA will be convening and frolicking next.(Photo to right: Amid the ruins of a Buddhist Monastery in the Gobi Desert.
+Andrea continues to be an active member of quite a few learned societies and served as President of the World History Association (2010-2012).
+He also is the Secretary (éminence grise) of the New England Regional World History Association.
+Andrea asks that you visit the WHA’s and NERWHA’s respective websites www.thewha.org and www.nerwha.org to learn more about these worthy associations and to discover where and when they will be convening and frolicking next.(Photo to right: Amid the ruins of a Buddhist Monastery in the Gobi Desert.
 He is not responsible for the mess.)